iNPUTmice/SecureConversation/README.md

 In summary, Google will never get hold of any personal information besides that *something* happened.
 (Which doesn’t even have to be a message but can be some automated event as well.)
 We - as the operator of the App server - will just get hold of your account name (without being able to tie this to your specific device).

 If you don’t want this simply pick a server which does not offer Push Notifications or build Conversations yourself without support for push notifications.
-(This is available via a Gradle build flavour.)
+(This is available via a gradle build flavor.)
 Non-play store source of Conversations like the Amazon App store will also offer a version without push notifications.
 Conversations will just work as before and maintain its own TCP connection in the background.

  ¹ Your server only needs to support the server side of [XEP-0357: Push Notifications](http://xmpp.org/extensions/xep-0357.html).
 If you use the Play Store version you do **not** need to run your own app server.
 The server modules are called *mod_cloud_notify* on Prosody and *mod_push* on ejabberd.